Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: From PTA to Graph-based Summary Statistics

-The second row of Figure ~\ref{fig:network_measures} reveals the sample distribution of average strength (Eq. (\ref{eq:somega})) for various templates.
-Obviously, this measure equates to a summation on all lower triangle portions of the adjacency matrix,represented by $\langle s_{a}\rangle_a$.
-Figure \ref{fig:sample_adjacency2} shows that the values of $s_a$ for the monopole and dipole templates are statistically higher than the corresponding values for the ${\rm Baseline}$, ${\rm Baseline+CURN}$, and ${\rm Baseline+HD}$.
-We show the distribution function of $s_{\omega}$ for the ${\rm Baseline}$ and ${\rm Baseline+CURN}$ in the left panel of the second row of Figure ~\ref{fig:network_measures}.
-This result confirms that average strength is not a proper measure for signal detection.
-From the middle panel of the second row of the mentioned figure, $s_{\omega}$ is capable of detecting ${\rm non-HD}$ properly.
-The HD detection through the average strength is statistically weak (right panel of the second row of Figure~\ref{fig:network_measures}).
+{\bf II) Average node strength:} The second row of Figure ~\ref{fig:network_measures} reveals the sample distribution of average strength (Eq. (\ref{eq:somega})) for various templates.
+From the middle panel, $s_{\omega}$ is capable of discriminating between Baseline+Monopole and Baseline+CURN properly.
+The distribution function of $s_{\omega}$ for the ${\rm Baseline}$ and ${\rm Baseline+CURN}$ in the left panel confirms that average strength is not a proper measure for signal detection.
+The HD detection through the average strength is statistically weak (right panel).

-The generalized assortativity coefficient, $r_{\omega}$ as a function of $\bar{\zeta}$ is depicted in the third row of Figure~\ref{fig:network_measures}.
-For all range of $\bar{\zeta}$ and for all templates considered in this research, the mean value of $r_{\omega}$ is positive and by increasing the angular separation, the generalized assortativity coefficient tends to zero.
-The measure $r_{\omega}$, quantifies the similarity in node strength within the graph.
-For small angular separations, graph sparsity restricts the variability in the strength of each node, which is related to the cumulative edge weights of a given node.
-Therefore, it in turn elevates the $r_{\omega}$ metric.
-This behavior is also realized from the value of $s_a$ displayed by the color-bar in Figure \ref{fig:sample_adjacency2}.
-Our results indicate that $r_{\omega}$ is neither sufficiently sensitive for signal detection nor effective for discriminating ${\rm non-HD}$ correlations.
-From the right panel of third row of Figure~\ref{fig:network_measures}, we obtain that the $r_{\omega}^{\rm Baseline+HD}\gtrsim r_{\omega}^{\rm Baseline+CURN}$ for $\bar{\zeta}\lesssim 80^{\circ}$.